5 Things We’ve Learnt From Episode 3 of Never Mind the Keywords

 In the podcast, they focus on the increase in video calls as opposed to face to face meetings and whether this will continue to rise.
 If the pandemic changed anything, I think it made us work smarter.
 Rather than travelling for hours to a client’s office, we can now go through their monthly report from the comfort of our homes, leaving more time to focus on the account work.
 There are many benefits to working in the office, the social side, the speed of communication and the importance of having those face to face meetings will never go away, but I think overall there have been a lot of things we have had to do because of the pandemic that will stick around for a while.

-If you want to see the brilliant episode in full, you can either watch it in full on Youtube or find us on please find us on Spotify and Apple Podcasts!
+If you want to see the episode in full, you can either watch it in full on Youtube or find us on please find us on Spotify and Apple Podcasts!
 If you want to find out more about Embryo, please get in touch.

 Latest